-Their inception as a scintillating Rock group happened sometime in early 2018, and since then, they've been pushing the boundaries of their genre respective vestiges with relentless enthusiasm and charm.
+Their inception as a scintillating Rock group happened sometime in early 2018, and since then, they've been pushing the boundaries of their genre's respective vestiges with relentless enthusiasm and charm.

 On this year's musical escapades, Worth Fitts, Josh Frost, and Brandon Porterfield collude together over their latest single, "Lost At Sea," to create a nostalgic cut that oozes with character.

-As we're chaperoned through a plethora of wailing harmonics and a multitude of synth orchestration, we're instantly absorbed into the expansiveness, enthusiasm, and spirit of this Electro-pop banger, as it shuttles between double-tempo upswells, tangy verses, and scintillating Pop-punk reminiscent choruses.
-It's the type of song we can imagine blasting from our living room speakers as we synergize our air-drum over the manic hot-blooded rumblings featured in "Lost At Sea."
+As we're chaperoned through a plethora of wailing harmonics and a multitude of synth orchestration, we're instantly absorbed into this Electro-pop banger's expansiveness, enthusiasm, and spirit as it shuttles between double-tempo upswells, tangy verses, and scintillating Pop-punk reminiscent choruses.
+It's the type of song we can imagine blasting from our living room speakers as we synergize our air drum over the manic hot-blooded rumblings featured in "Lost At Sea."

 When we think back, "Lost At Sea" stands as another stanchion in the foundations of this band's Electro-Pop and Alternative-Rock amalgamating influences, and we simply can't stop reaching for the repeat button.